rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 -   Pantry: A summary of the food provided to each client via the Pantry service
--   Volunteer Services: A summary of the rides provided to each client and the pusrpose of each ride
+-   Volunteer Services: A summary of the rides provided to each client and the purpose of each ride

 Some basic data cleaning was required for the Care Management dataset to correct for typos etc. A cleaned version of this dataset can be found